 Simple Elegance from Girard Perregaux

-Item description: Late 1960s, early 1970s stainless steel dress watch from Girrard Perregaux, Switzerland.
+Item description: Late 1960s, early 1970s stainless steel dress watch from Girard Perregaux, Switzerland.
 The watch with a stainless steel square style case, and with inverted lugs.
 Complementing the case, is a unusual silvered dial in the form of slightly cushioned horizontal panels.
-The dial bearing the name Girrard Perregaux.
+The dial bearing the name Girard Perregaux.
 The watch with a fine 17 jewel movement, signed to the top bridge.
-The inside of the case-back fully stamped with the Girrard Perregaux name and logo.
+The inside of the case-back fully stamped with the Girard Perregaux name and logo.
 The watch with a black crocodile strap and stainless steel non-branded buckle.

 Size: 38mm x 26mm

 Condition report: The watch in excellent condition.
 Dial original and excellent condition.
 Movement clean and functioning (no warranty implied).
 The timepiece may have been opened, so it should not be used near moisture or water without being checked by a qualified watchmaker.